christophstach/angular-roomio-web-app/README.md

 # README #

 This file describes how to get the roomio-web-app running on a developers machine.
+The package ist based on angularjs2 without using the angular-cli.

 ### What is this repository for? ###